 An accurate diagnosis to identify the cause of your shoulder pain should be a priority, especially because successful treatment of severe shoulder pain depends on identifying its underlying cause.
 A shoulder specialist can help provide an accurate diagnosis of your shoulder pain, and can also offer innovative treatments to allow you to return to your regular routine as quickly as possible.

 While many shoulder issues can be effectively managed or treated with physical therapy, chiropractic care, massage therapy, acupuncture, or medication, shoulder pain that’s resistant, persistent, or difficult to diagnose may warrant a thorough evaluation with a shoulder specialist like Dr. Hovis, who successfully treats patients from around the world.

 Difficult-to-diagnose or ill-defined shoulder pain can be very frustrating for patient and physician alike.
 Getting a second opinion on the diagnosis or treatment of a persistent shoulder condition may reveal the true cause of the problem, helping you avoid further damage or failed shoulder surgery.

 Shoulder pain that may be difficult to diagnose is sometimes related to the suprascapular nerve and the complex network of nerves that extend from it called the brachial plexus.
 These nerves are particularly susceptible to injury and dysfunction brought on by stretching and compression.

-When suprascapular nerve pain is accompanied by an unstable shoulder, rotator cuff tear, or other injury, Dr. Agrawal can perform arthroscopic surgery to decompress the nerve.
+When suprascapular nerve pain is accompanied by an unstable shoulder, rotator cuff tear, or other injury, Dr. Hovis can perform arthroscopic surgery to decompress the nerve.

-If you suffer from severe shoulder pain, contact the Arizona Center for Hand to Shoulder Surgery to schedule an in-person or remote consultation with Dr. Agrawal today.
+If you suffer from severe shoulder pain, contact the Arizona Center for Hand to Shoulder Surgery to schedule an in-person or remote consultation with Dr. Hovis today.